selwynorren/FA_Repacker_Linux/README.md

 ### If You Have Issues
 Make sure you have enough disk space, you need about 2-3 times the total space of all `dungeondraft_pack` files available during the repacking operations.

+### Thanks
+Not possible to have this without the packer and unpacker from [Ryex](https://github.com/Ryex/Dungeondraft-GoPackager) and the original PowerShell script of [Chapel Studios](https://github.com/ChapelStudios/FA_Repacker)